C++ and Bazel

 @abseil-cpp//absl/strings Target strings in module abseil-cpp

-Visibility controls who can depend on a target.
-By default a target is package-private; lift it explicitly:
+• Visibility controls who can depend on a target.
+Default = package-private.
+Lift explicitly:

 cc_library(